StatPrak-Droughts/Drought-Project/README.md

 You will need access to the Climex-II data which is not publicly available.
 Access can be granted by the Geography Department from the LMU.
 ### Import the data
 1. Download the Data from LRZ Sync + Share
 2. Move the `data` folder to this cloned repository.
-(It should be as the same level as the R Project file)
+(It should be at the same level as the R Project file)
 3. Do not rename the folder or change the structure otherwise the setup will not work.

 ### Setup